clearwater/octopress/source/_posts/2012-04-04-making-wiring-harnesses.markdown

 You'll notice that these harnesses have two black wires, which would normally be a bit annoying.
-However it turns out that the wires to pins 2 and 3 on the Switec motors are interchangable, so make them black and you don't need to distinguish between them.
+However it turns out that the wires to pins 2 and 3 on the Switec motors are interchangable so you don't need to distinguish between them.

 Wire your motor up like this:

- - motor pin 1 : white : arduino pin 4
+ - Motor Pin 1         | white      | Arduino Pin 4
- - motor pin 2 : black : arduino pin 5
+ - Motor Pin 2         | black      | Arduino Pin 5
- - motor pin 3 : black : arduino pin 6
+ - Motor Pin 3         | black      | Arduino Pin 6
- - motor pin 4 : red   : arduino pin 7
+ - Motor Pin 4         | red        | Arduino Pin 7

 Be careful not to bend the pins on the motors when you slide the crimp connectors on.
-Also note that the pins on the motor are flat, not round, so the orientation of the crimp connector matters.
+Also note that the pins on the motor are flat, not round, so the orientation of the crimp connector matters; if it is too tight or too lose, try rotating the connector 90 degrees.

 Finally, if you plug the header into an Arduino so that white is at pin 4, and red is pin 7, you can define your motor in code like this: